-A. Grade 3 to Grade 4 Transition
+A. Grade 3 to Grade 4 Transition.

 In the spring of each year, third grade students travel to Woodland Intermediate to tour the school and meet the teacher they will have in the fall.
 Attention is given to the placement of students in classrooms to create diversity and balance within rooms.
-Staff from Woodland Primary met with staff from Woodland Intermediate to determine the best placement for students, particularly highly capable, ELL, special education, and socially challenged students.
+Staff from Woodland Primary meet school staff from Woodland Intermediate to determine the best placement for students, particularly highly capable, ELL, special education, and socially challenged students.
 Formative, interim, and summative data, specialized testing, behavior information, and teacher input are used to determine placement.
-Our special education teacher and literacy specialist attend the spring C.A.S.T. meeting for third grade where each student is discussed individually.
+The Woodland Intermediate Special Education Teacher and Literacy Specialist attend the spring C.A.S.T. meeting for third grade where each student is discussed individually.
 The special education teacher attends IEP conferences to meet and become acquainted with the individual needs of incoming students.
 Individual tours of the school and meeting their new teacher are given to students with heightened anxiety over the transition.

-A. Grade 6 to Grade 7 Transition
+B. Grade 6 to Grade 7 Transition.